vishvAsa/notes/places/house/toilet.md

 - With pumps for the liquid, then shovels

 ### Septic tank
-- Basic designs - Can fill up fast, become smelly.
 - inlet → sedimentation of sludge, floating scum, anaerobic decomposition → draining.
 - pathogens are usually reduced due to heat, soil absorption
 - periodic desludging needed.
+- Handles grey-water too.
 - widely used in EU and US.
 Earlier many drained to watercourses.
+- Basic designs - Can fill up fast, become smelly.

 ### Toilet bags
 - plastic
 - biodegradable

-### Absorbants
+### Feces cover material
+- Purposes
+  - keeps feces dry
+  - avoid odor
+  - adds carbon to balance out nitrogen for composting
+  - raises pH, bad for pathogens
-- powdered lime, sand, etc.. are added before and after use to avoid smell, flies, etc..
+- powdered lime, sand, rice hulls, soil, wood ash etc.. are added before and after use to avoid smell, flies, etc..
 - "Earth closet" was used to flush such material over feces.

-### Plastic toilet booths
-- Uses chemicals to minimize smell.
-- Tank's often emptied to sewer.
+### Dry feces collection
+With urine-diverting dry toilet (UDDT), separate from urine diverting compost toilets.
+There may be two vaults/ bowls; or a single vault may have a changeable container.

+The feces is stored dry for 6+ months after last feces is added.
+Then dehydration occurs beyond pathogen tolerance, pathogens decline.
+The water content of dried feces after six months of drying is usually less than 25%.

-- Often include ventilation pipe leading to the roof (wouldn't work well if door is open to wind).
+- Often include ventilation pipe leading to the roof, with insect screen.

+Less odor compared to wet feces + urine collection.
+Safer to handle.

 ## Waste disposal
+Fresh feces consist of about 80% water.

+### Feces
+#### Pathogens
+High temperatures or long composting times are required to kill helminth eggs, the hardiest of all pathogens.

+#### Fertilizer
+Good for fruit trees - not vegetables due to disease risk.
+Dry fertilizer is better.

-### Nutrients
+##### Nutrients
 Urine is high in nitrogen, phosphorus, potassium and important micro-nutrients.
 Can help offset "peak phosphorus" crisis. phosphate in urine could supply 22% of the total demand.
 Might need to be balanced with carbon.

-### Pathogens
-High temperatures or long composting times are required to kill helminth eggs, the hardiest of all pathogens.

-### Open defecation
+#### Open defecation
 If in high concentration, can lead to disease spread.
 Otherwise ok.
 Human faeces normally take about a year to biodegrade outdoors.
 Emptying unaged feces from bucket toilets etc..
 is mostly as good/bad as open defectation.

-Can dig a "cat"-hole, cover with soil.

-#### Tree bog
+##### Tree bog
 Raised platform for shitting in compost pile among nutrient hungry vegetation (eg. willow trees, mint).
 Seating platform is atleast 1m high.
 Feces is well ventilated for aerobic decomposition.
 Carbon rich material is used to cover feces - to balance urine nitrogen.
 Weed nettles soon grow if allowed.

+##### Burial
+Can dig a "cat"-hole, cover with soil.

+Can work with feces from bucket toilet, dry feces etc..
+Minimum depth - 25 cm.

-### City sewage treatment
+#### City sewage treatment
 Toilets connected to city sewage system are easy to build and maintain.

 Typical systems: